Juris Doctor: China

-The primary law degree in the People's Republic of China is the undergraduate Bachelor of Laws.
+The primary law degree in China is the undergraduate Bachelor of Laws.
 The Juris Magister is the graduate-level professional law degree in China, which is regarded as the counterpart of a Juris Doctor.
 In fall 2008, the Shenzhen graduate campus of Peking University started the School of Transnational Law, which offers a United States-style education and awards a Chinese Juris Doctor degree.

 Hong Kong

 The JD degree is currently offered at the Chinese University of Hong Kong, The University of Hong Kong, and City University of Hong Kong.
 The JD in Hong Kong is almost identical to the LLB, and is reserved for graduates of non-law disciplines.
 However, the JD requires a thesis or dissertation.
-The JD in Hong Kong is a 2-year program, including study during the summer term, but can be extended to three years with summer vacations.
+The JD in Hong Kong is a two-year program, including study during the summer term, but can be extended to three years with summer vacations.
 The JD is considered a master's degree by universities and the Hong Kong Qualification Framework.
 Neither the LLB nor the JD provides the education sufficient for a license to practice.
 Graduates of both are also required to undertake the PCLL course and a solicitor traineeship or barrister pupillage.